It’s sometimes called a miter snake due to the marking on its head that looks like a bishop’s miter

 These snakes live in a rocky hillside habitat where they can burrow into the loose, sandy ground.
 They are particularly active during their breeding season in the spring and in the summer when they lay their eggs.

 Sonora semiannulata is the scientific name of the western ground snake.
-Other names of this snake include the common ground snake, variable ground snake and the miter snake.
+Other names of this snake include the common ground snake, the variable ground snake, and the miter snake.
 The Spanish word Sonora refers to its home in the Sonoran Desert in Arizona.
 The word semiannulata refers to its colorful scale pattern.
 This reptile is sometimes called a miter snake because some of them have a black mark on their head similar in shape to a bishop’s miter.

 It is in the Reptilia class and the Colubridae family.